ustunb/risk-slim/README.md

 risk-slim
 ========

-``risk-slim`` is a new machine learning method to create simple *risk scores*.
+``risk-slim`` is a new machine learning method to create *risk scores*.
 These are simple tools that let users quickly assess risk by adding and subtracting a few small numbers.

 ## Background